valeriansaliou/node-sales-tax/README.md

 You may use it to calculate VAT rates for countries in the European Union (VAT MOSS), GST in Canada, or get VAT for countries such as China, or even Hong Kong (which has no VAT).

+International tax is hard (especially VAT).
+This library ensures rules are enforced in the code.
+If you see a rule that is missing or not correctly enforced, please [open an issue](https://github.com/valeriansaliou/node-sales-tax/issues).
+Also, when you use the library, make sure to [specify your origin country](#white_check_mark-specify-the-country-you-charge-from); as it will return full international tax rates if you don't specify it (ie. the country you invoice your customers from).

 _You can find the raw sales tax rates JSON file here: [sales_tax_rates.json](https://github.com/valeriansaliou/node-sales-tax/blob/master/res/sales_tax_rates.json)_

 ## Who uses it?